 'The Voice U.K.' to Leave BBC After Upcoming Fifth Season

-He didn't say which other network would air the show in Britain in the future, but commercial broadcaster ITV previously acquired the show's producer Talpa and was considered the favorite to take over the music competition.
+He didn't say which other network would air the show in Britain in the future, but ITV previously acquired the show's producer Talpa and was considered the favorite.

 This article originally appeared in THR.com.